dderevjanik/dockerode-utils/README.md

 `pullImageAsync(dockerode: Dockerode, imageName: string, onProgress?: (output: string) => void)`

 Will pull docker image, you can wait for finish or track a progress.
-Don't forget to add `:tag` to image, otherwise it'll download unnecessary images.
+If you forget to specify `:tag`, it'll download `:latest`

 ```javascript
 /**